Accessible Social’s logo, an illustration of a camel face smiling with its tongue hanging out.

 Image description for the below example: A man and woman kiss.
 The man wears a black tuxedo, and the woman wears a white wedding dress and veil that swirls around them as they embrace.
 The bride also holds an elaborate bouquet of white and cream flowers.

 A man and woman kiss.
-The man wears a black tuxedo, and the woman wears a white wedding dress and veil that swirls around the couple as they embrace.
-The bride also holds an elaborate bouquet of white and cream flowers.
+The man wears a tuxedo, and the woman wears a white wedding dress and veil that swirls around them.
+She also holds an elaborate bridal bouquet of white and cream flowers.

 Focus on accuracy, not length